loganrath/libwtf/cist608/module-01.md

 ---
-title: CIST 608 Module 1
 layout: yamlmodule
+title: Module 1

 module_description: >
   This is a starting week, so we're going to focus on introductions and learning about social science research.

-  Please let me know if you have any questions by emailing me at lr3932@albany.edu
+  Please let me know if you have any questions by emailing me at <a href="mailto:#">lr3932@albany.edu</a>

 readings:
   - title: Introduction Video from Logan
     icon: circle-play text-success